bpx-chain/synapse-node/waku/README.md

 ```

 - `--dns-discovery` is used to enable DNS discovery on the node.
-Waku DNS discovery is disabled by default.
+Synapse DNS discovery is disabled by default.
 - `--dns-discovery-url` is mandatory if DNS discovery is enabled.
 It contains the URL for the node list.
 The URL must be in the format `enrtree://<key>@<fqdn>` where `<fqdn>` is the fully qualified domain name and `<key>` is the base32 encoding of the compressed 32-byte public key that signed the list at that location.